VishaaliKadamburSrikanth/PetCircle/readme.md

 **Feature 1: Search Pets**
 - After the user selects the breed and category in the respective dropdowns, the corresponding pets will be retrieved from the database and displayed in the UI

+**Feature 3:Pet details**
+- On load of page pet details are displayed if the user is existing and already entered pet details.
+- To add new pet click on add pet button which navigates user to pet details form .
+-Enter details and click enter new records are added and are displayed.

 **Bluenose URL - `http://129.173.22.35:26677`**